Fired FBI official Andrew McCabe's lawyers file suit against FBI, DOJ and its watchdog

 Lawyers representing former FBI Deputy Director Andrew McCabe filed a suit against the Justice Department and FBI on Tuesday, alleging that they wouldn't give up files connected to his ouster.

-McCabe’s lawyers claimed that the Justice Department has denied their client access to the sought-after information out of concern that the documents could be later used against them, the lawsuit said.
+McCabe’s lawyers claimed the Justice Department has denied access to the sought-after information out of concern that the documents could be later used against them, the lawsuit said.
 The suit also named the office of the DOJ inspector general.

 “We don’t create or adjudicate under secret law or procedure,” David Snyder, a lawyer representing McCabe, told The Associated Press.

+A representative for the Justice Department did not immediately respond to Fox News' request for comment.

-McCabe was fired in March just a few days shy of his retirement by Attorney General Jeff Sessions after it was reported that he leaked a self-serving story to the press and later lied about it to Comey.
+McCabe was fired in March just a few days shy of his retirement by Attorney General Jeff Sessions after it was reported that McCabe leaked a story to the press and later lied about it to former FBI Director James Comey.

-A representative for the Department of Justice did not immediately respond to Fox News' request for comment.
+His dismissal followed a report from the inspector general's office earlier this year that concluded McCabe repeatedly deceived investigators.
+It referred the matter for potential criminal prosecution to the U.S. attorney's office in Washington.
+McCabe has denied the allegations and said that when he thought his answers were being misunderstood during interviews with investigators, he tried to correct the record.

+According to the lawsuit, McCabe's firing came after "proceedings that violated federal law and departed from applicable administrative rules, standards, policies and procedures."
+It noted that the Freedom of Information Act (FOIA) requires related documents to be produced for review.